 The blossom appears very early in the spring, and the flowers are somewhat larger than plum flowers.

-Please fill in the details below and we will let you know when Flavor King japanese plums are back in stock.
+Please fill in the details below and we will let you know when Flavor King inter-specific fruit trees are back in stock.

 Delivery period: Pot-grown trees can be delivered from September onwards.
 Bare-root trees can be delivered from mid-November onwards.
 Within those periods you can specify your preferred month of delivery during the checkout process.
 It is best to order as soon as you can to ensure items are reserved for you.

 *Mature size: Height shown is the approximate height of the tree when mature (after 5-10 years), not the height when supplied.
 See photos of trees as supplied.
 Actual mature heights may vary considerably dependent on your local conditions and training and pruning regime.

 Stock availability: Items showing as 'sold out' will probably be available again next season.